kugiha/twitter-vrc-status/README.md

 (I'm not sure if it is allowed, but there seems to be no problem in becoming a friend with oneself.)

 ### Setup
 Upload zip file to AWS lambda with the runtime of python 3.7.
-Add a CloudWatch trigger of rate(2min) or something like that.
+Add a CloudWatch trigger of rate(2 minutes) or something like that.

 ## Links
 The following links help the development of this repo.